Find out what you can do to help prepare for possible floods, and how it could affect your home insurance policy

-To find out if your home is a flood risk enter your postcode on to the Environment Agency’s flood maps and continue reading for the facts about floods and home insurance.
+You can find out if your home is at risk by entering your postcode on to the Environment Agency’s flood maps and continue reading for the facts about floods and home insurance.

-If your home is at risk from flooding it’s a good idea to have contents as well as buildings insurance.
+If your home is at risk from flooding then it’s a good idea to have contents as well as buildings insurance.
 However, insurers also factor in other sources of potential water damage so it’s worth getting a home insurance quote first to find out what’s available to you.